Southeast Australian foehn: Leeward zones

-Areas that lie to the west of the Great Dividing Range are windward and therefore never experience a foehn effect under a westerly stream, with persistent cloud cover.
-On the contrary, the Great Dividing Range also blocks Tasman weather systems, such as East coast lows as well as southerly fronts.
-When southerly or easterly systems lift over the coastal slopes, the western edge of the Range would, conversely, experience foehn-like winds.

 Effects

-The Great Dividing wind can be particularly damaging to homes and would affect flights, in addition to being uncomfortable, as the wind chill factor would usually make the temperatures feel cooler than what they are.
+The Great Dividing wind can be particularly damaging to homes and would affect flights, in addition to being uncomfortable, as the wind chill factor can paradoxically make the temperatures feel cooler than what they are.
 The Australian foehn has also impacted international sporting events and as well as recreational aviation, such as in 2007, when a light aircraft crashed in the Central Highlands due to severe winds on a region that is prone to mountain-wind waves.
 Much like the Santa Ana winds in California, they may elevate fire danger in the warmer months due to their dry, gusty nature.

 Foehn winds in general have been linked to headaches, depression and as well as suicide contemplation, although this study has not been proven.
 Though recent studies regarding migraine attacks during Chinook winds suggest there may be some truth in it.